phatware/lstm-optimizations/README.md

     -   Research only networks that contain large number of tanh() activations

--   Test accuracy when using new activation function and compare results to same networks using tanh()
+-   Test accuracy when using new activation function comparing to tanh()

-    -   This maybe done in python or other scripting language
+    -   Assuming computational performance testing here is not a goal, this can done in python or other scripting language (R?)

--   Test on CPU and GPU
+-   Test on CPU and GPU (Cuda)

+    -   I included a very basic benchmark test compiled with CUDA libraries on Windows, but I am not sure GPU actually computes advanced math functions like exp() or tanh()

+    -   More research on GPU is needed

+-   Start and keep updating list of references for future publications

+-   Write/publish a research paper, when confident with test results and have enough research materials/references

+    -   *Is it patentable?* I don't think the function itself is, but maybe there is a specific application of this or similar equation besides a generic activation (like a significant hardware acceleration or new more efficient network type) that may be patentable.
+This needs to be researched.

--   Besides computational performance, explore any other potential benefits of using this function
+-   Besides computational performance, explore any other potential benefits of this function

 -   Besides LSTM networks, explore other types of NN where tanh() is heavily used

     -   Maybe new types of networks/neurons using this activation function?

+-   Was this function researched already for ML?
+I did not find any references so far...

+-   Because this function is simpler to compute comparing to tanh() or exp(), is any hardware acceleration/GPU possible?
+Especially for wide classifiers, for example, as an optimization of the dot() product?

+        -   Note: this function uses only multiplication, division, and addition plus a square root: no loops/repeated operations and square root is fast!

+        -   Possible research area: in some cases it may be possible to avoid square root by squaring the entire NN and only taking square root at the end.

 - **TBD**